pmuellr/jbuild/README.md

 This will install a global command `jbuild`.

 `jbuild` expects you to have a `jbuild.js` or `jbuild.coffee` node module in the current directory.
 The module should export a property for every task you want to define for your build.
 The property should be an object with two properties: `doc` which is a single line description of your task, and `run` which is the function to run when the task is invoked.

+When you run `jbuild` with no arguments, it will do one of two things, depending on how many tasks are defined (exported) from your module.

+* When only one task is defined in a module, that task will be run.

-When you run `jbuild` with no arguments, it will print some help as well as the tasks in your `jbuild` module, and the doc entries for those tasks.
+* Otherwise, some help will be printed, as well as the tasks in your `jbuild` module, and the doc entries for those tasks.

 To run a task in your `jbuild` module, invoke `jbuild` with that task as the first argument.
 You can pass further arguments on the command line, and